markgbeckett/zx81/zx-forth/README.md

 ## Multitasking

-ZX81-Forth has a relatively sophisticated preemptive, multitasking capability, which allows you to schedule tasks to occur at certain times, with certain regularities, or as soon as possible.
+ZX81-Forth has a relatively sophisticated, preemptive, multitasking capability, which allows you to schedule tasks to occur at certain times, with certain regularities, or as soon as possible.

-Tasks are ordered in a linked list and on each frame (fifty or sixty times per second), the monitor will walk through the list and execute any tasks that are due.
+Tasks are ordered in a linked list.
+On each frame (fifty or sixty times per second), the monitor will walk through the list and execute any tasks that are due.

-The task list always contains at least one task, which is a monitor-service routine that will update the clock, check for out-of-memory error, and flash the cursor.
+The task list always contains at least one task, which is a monitor-service routine that will update the clock, check for an out-of-memory error, and flash the cursor.

 A task is described by a 13-byte structure, with the following elements:
-- Bytes 0 and 1 are the link field pointing to the next task in the list (or holding 0x0000, if it is the end of the list).
+- Bytes 0 and 1 are the link field pointing to the next task in the list (or holding 0x0000, if the task is at the end of the list).
-- Bytes 2 through 5 contain a counter that is updated each frame and is used to determine when a task should be scheduled to run.
+- Bytes 2 through 5 contain a counter that is incremented each frame and is used to determine when a task is due to run.
+This happens when the counter rolls over to 0x00000000, which causes the task status counter to be incremented.
-- Bytes 6 through 9 contain a base time, which is used to reset the counter when it has run down.
+- Bytes 6 through 9 contain a base time, which is used to reset the counter when it has rolled over.
 - Byte 10 is the task status byte.
 The lower six bits contain a backlog counter of task instances to be run.
 If the lower six bits are non-zero then the task is due to run (potentially multiple runs, if the scheduler is overloaded with tasks).
 Bit 6 is a flag indicating if the task is stopped.
 Bit 7 is a flag indicating if this and subsequent task in the list are locked (see manual for info).
 - Bytes 11 and 12 contain a link to the code field of the Forth word that contains the action of the task.

-The system task's data structure is held within the system variables (usually, starting at address 0x7C98 on Minstrel 3 (or 0xFC98 on ZX81).
+The system task's data structure is held within the system variables (usually, starting at address 0x7C98 on the Minstrel 3 (or address 0xFC98 on ZX81).
 Subsequent tasks are held within Forth words in the dictionary, created with the `TASK` command.

 Task words have bit 6 of their name-length field set.
-The task's data structure is the inserted int the parameter field of the task word.
+The task's data structure is then inserted into the parameter field of the task word.

+## Cassette storage

+ZX-Forth allows the user to save the contents of the Editor screen  o cassette for future use.
+The format used for this is specific to ZX-Forth and consists of the following elements:

+- A leader tone of 7Dh zero bytes
+- Identifier byte (has value 0xA5), which is used to check for a ZX-Forth file during loading.
+- Screen number (as specified by the user (2 bytes)
+- Screen contents (512 bytes)
+- Another leader tone of 7Dh zero bytes

+When loading back from tape, ZX-Forth searchers for the identifier byte 0xA5 and then loads and checks the screen number.
+If all is as should be, it then populates the screen from the cassette buffer.
+If auto-compile is enabled, the screen is compiled once loaded.

+Note that the Editor Screen must be visible for `LOAD` to work and that the Editor Screen is cleared at the beginning of the `LOAD` operation, so any previous content will be lost.